illucIT/InstaTrie/README.md

 #### List Interface

-The `PrefixIndex` interface does not directly extend a class from the Java Collection API.
-It provides, however, a method `decorateAsList` which will return a proxy object which implements `java.util.List<T>` and is still connected to the original `PrefixIndex` instance.
+The `PrefixSearch` interface does not directly extend a class from the Java Collection API.
+It provides, however, a method `decorateAsList` which will return a proxy object which implements `java.util.List<T>` and is still connected to the original `PrefixSearch` instance.
-All write-operations of the `List`-proxy will result in `UnsupportedOperationException`, and all read-operations will be delegated to the internal list of models contained in the current index of the `PrefixIndex`.
+All write-operations of the `List`-proxy will result in `UnsupportedOperationException`, and all read-operations will be delegated to the internal list of models contained in the current index of the `PrefixSearch`.

 The returned proxy is permanently connected to the original `TriePrefixIndex` instance, so when you rebuild the index on one of the instances, it will also change the index of the other instance.
 All Trie query operations on both instances will return exactly the same result.